ICTU/sonar/README.md

 ## Overriding the standard quality profiles

-Add the project code (it will be used as a prefix for the quality profile name) to the envionrmnet variable PROJECT_CODE.
+Add the project code (it will be used as a prefix for the quality profile name) to the environment variable PROJECT_CODE.
-Add a list of comma separated rule ids to be enabled or disabled to the environment variable PROJECT_RULES.
+Add a list of semicolon separated rule ids to be enabled or disabled to the environment variable PROJECT_RULES.

 Example:

     PROJECT_CODE=PROJ1
-    PROJECT_RULES=+csharpsquid:S104,-ts:S1561
+    PROJECT_RULES=+csharpsquid:S104;-ts:S1561

+It is also possible to adjust rule parameter values:

+    PROJECT_CODE=PROJ1
+    PROJECT_RULES=+csharpsquid:S110|max=6;+csharpsquid:S3925&severity=INFO

 ## Analysing projects